 Avoiding the wrong place to live can really help you and your family make the most of your move to your new home.

-If you want some help finding the best place to live in Andorra, try posting in one of the many forums or social groups in Andorra, or drop me an email with some info on who you are and what you want from living in Andorra.
-I’ll do my best to point you in the right direction.
+If you want some help finding the best place to live in Andorra, head on over to Andorra Guides with some info about what you want from living in Andorra.
+They’ll do their best to point you in the right direction.